 By definition, nepotism is the practice of working with or for family members and friends.
 If your family owns a business. it is a benefit to family members who want a job.
 They do not have to go through the steps to find an opportunity, apply, interview and get hired.

-I have worked for, and with, more than 5 different companies that were family owned and run and the first thing I would say to someone who is not a member of the family is, you need to be aware of a few important differences about family owned businesses.
+I have worked for, and with, more than 5 different companies that were family owned and the first thing I would say to someone who is not a member of the family is, you need to be aware of a few important differences about family-owned businesses.

 The first is, there are roles in any family.
 Your father and mother have a significant role, and the first-born and youngest have their roles, as do the middle children, aunts, uncles, cousins, nephews, nieces, and friends of all the above.
 Even though they may try to hide these roles, they don’t disappear, especially when things get testy or chaotic.
 Because of this, missteps by the relatives are more likely to be apparent, easily recognized, and can negatively influence your work life.